johnjhacking/Buffer-Overflow-Guide/README.md

 2. Download or Copy the code of [Mona.py](https://github.com/corelan/mona/blob/master/mona.py), you will need this for module functionality in Immunity Debugger.
 3. Place the Mona.py file in the following directory: C:/Program Files(x86)/Immunity Inc/Immunity Debugger/PyCommands
 4. One last consideration: Ensure you have connectivity between your Lab Environment (do a ping from your linux host to your windows host) ping x.x.x.x - If you don't, please read guides on understanding Network Adapter Settings for your specific virtialization software.
+5. If you're exploiting windows, please read the "Linux Considerations" section before attempting to start on any of these steps.
+6. Turn off Windows Defender or other Antivirus solutions.
+It's been known to have issues with Vulnserver.
+If you're testing against a different vulnerable machine, I still recommend doing the same to avoid any issues with Defender from killing your shell.

 # Table of Contents
 1. Identification